Summer, it's here!

 If a pen is needed during class, the teacher will supply it and collect it before the end of class.
 This includes highlighters as well.

-Click on image to go to online book for math or science:
+Click on image to go to online book for science:

 COMMON CORE STANDARDS: PRACTICE TEST